Telecommunications in Macau: Television

-Macau also owns its very own television station called TDM.
-It has 16 digital television channels (6 channels are own channel, 1 channel for transmitting own radio, 9 channels are transmitting television channels from mainland China).
+Macau government owns the television station called TDM.
+It has 16 digital television channels (6 channels are its own channel, 1 channel for transmitting TDM radio, 9 channels are transmitting television channels from mainland China).

 Telephone

 The number of telephone lines has been increasing since the mid-1990s.
 In 1997 there were 222,456 telephones; by 1999, 300,066 lines were in use.
 In 1999 there were 686 telephone lines per 1,000 people.
 Cellular-telephone-use statistics were not available.
 International access is via Hong Kong and Mainland China and via Intelsat (Indian Ocean).
 Alcatel-Lucent was granted a contract in February 2007 to collocate a CDMA2000 1xEV-DO (Revision A) high-speed wireless network in Macau for China Unicom.
 Following the completion of the upgrades in related software and hardware, China Unicom will be equipped with the facilities needed to provide high-speed mobile data services for users in Macau, including broadcasting and video telephony.